 A park sign would be located at the eastern entry to the park.
 Additional educational and informational signs would be located throughout the park, and at trailheads.
 The proposed park would be open during daylight hours only, and no lighting is proposed for the fields, courts, or trail systems.
-Limited, shielded security lighting would be installed on the community building and restrooms.
+Limited, shielded security lighting would be installed on the community center building, bridge, playground, parking areas, and restrooms.